Who Can Challenge a Will in Bucks County?

-From our “Ask a Question” mailbag: Who Can Challenge a Will In Bucks County
+From our “Ask a Question” Mailbag: Bucks County Will Challenges

 “My grandfather, a resident of Bucks County, Pennsylvania, died of dementia 12 years ago.
 Shortly before his death, his will was changed, giving everything to my aunt.
 We believed that my grandfather died broke, but now that my aunt died, we found out that he had a joint account with her containing a large sum of money.
 The prior will states that I would receive a portion of his estate.
 Can I challenge the will?”